raubin/mindnode-themes/README.md

 # mindnode-themes
-A handful of custom Mindnode themes
+A collection of custom Mindnode themes